-NWL will obtain independent assurance from PwC in relation to a number of non-financial performance areas (defined in PwC's report on page 37 as the 'Selected Information') including leakage.
+NWL will obtain independent assurance from PwC in relation to a number of nonfinancial performance areas including leakage.
 Within the work performed by PwC in reaching its conclusion over the Selected Information as a whole, the procedures that impact leakage will include:

-- Re-performing calculations performed by management based on central records - Inspecting detailed breakdowns of each of the data points recorded within the Selected Information - Obtaining and inspecting underlying documentary evidence on a sample basis - Inspecting corporate systems which store data relevant to the Selected Information - Checking for consistency between data points with common inputs - Inspecting third party or publicly available data and tracing this back to Northumbrian Water Limited's records.
+- Re-performing calculations performed by management based on central records - Inspecting detailed breakdowns of each of the data points recorded within the Selected Information - Obtaining and inspecting underlying documentary evidence on a sample basis - Inspecting corporate systems which store data relevant to the Selected Information - Checking for consistency between data points with common inputs - Inspecting third party or publicly available data and tracing this back to Northumbrian Water Limited's records

 PwC performed independent assurance procedures in relation to leakage performance information.
-The independent assurance report, including the assurance opinion, can be found on page 37.
+The independent assurance report, including the assurance opinion, can be found on page 38.